KitimboRino/COVID-19-application/README.md

 # COVID-19-application
-This application displays COVID-19 data from various countris around the world
+This application displays COVID-19 data from various countries around the world